13B (film): 13B

+Yavarum Nalam

+Bhama Devi Rani of The Times of India gave the film 3 out of 5 stars and wrote, "It is a neat entertainer without amateurish spook props.
+This is one goose bumps date you would want to keep".

 Box office

 The Hindi version grossed only ₹10 crore and was a commercial failure, according to Box Office India.
 The Tamil version was a hit, grossing around ₹13 crore.
-Yavarum Nalam grossed ₹2.34 crore in Chennai.

-Home media

-The Tamil version was released on Blu-ray by Moser Baer on 22 October 2010.